Information for High School Students

 Club Scrubs will be hosted in person at the Schusterman Center for the 2021-22 academic year!

-This club is a hands on, exciting, interactive club for high school students interested in exploring health careers.
+Club Scrubs is a hands on, exciting, interactive club for high school students interested in exploring health careers.
 Students will have the opportunity to hear from OU Tulsa, SCM and local community health care professionals, receive mentoring from our current medical doctor and physician associate students and participate in new programs, simulations, demonstrations and activities.
+The program is free to all high school students that attend.

 Meets twice monthly 5:30-7:00pm CST on Tuesdays at the OU Tulsa Schusterman Center.
 Meeting information and location will be sent via email to registered participants the day before the meeting.
 If you do not receive an email from me, please contact me via email at email@example.com or 918-660-3500.